 Many parents and schools are finding safe, common sense ways to bring nature into children’s lives.
 At Columbus Academy, outdoor learning plays a major role in students’ health, well-being and academic success.
 Students of all grade levels make frequent use of Academy’s 231-acre wooded campus.
 A favorite activity for PreK students is Forest Fridays.
 Once a week, rain or shine, little ones venture out on wooded paths and trails.
 They learn how to safely cross a stream or build a log dam.
 They study the physics of a stone splashing in a pond, and they learn how to work together in an environment that’s different from their regular routine.
 For them, you could say, that being outdoors is, well, second nature.

 Being outdoors isn’t just about play.
 At every age, it enhances our academics.
 We do activities that make curricular connections with math, biology, physics and reading.
 Kids come home excited about what they’ve learned outdoors, and parents love that they are learning, exploring and investigating.
 We also include parents in outdoor activities with family trail walks, mud runs and campouts.”

 ~ Mark Hansen, Head of the Lower School

 Making natural connections.

 The Crane Outdoor Learning Center at Academy has interactive, nature-centered programs for kids of all ages.
-Students in PreK through second grade can take after-school programs in archeology where they dig in the dirt, make mud dwellings, and learn about ancient history.
+Students in PreK through second grade can take after-school programs in archaeology where they dig in the dirt, make mud dwellings and learn about ancient history.